Working with the SecurityFramework

 --notimestamp

-if the signature should be CAdES-B, or--timestamp
+if the signature can be just CAdES-B, or--timestamp

-parameter need to be set.
+parameter needs to be set.

 ...by means of Visual Studio®